vidhanpandya23/PowerBi-Projects/Hospitality Challenge/Readme.md

 ## Overview

 Welcome to my Data Analytics Portfolio Project on Power BI!
 This project focuses on the hospitality industry, leveraging Power BI to analyze and visualize key performance metrics for informed decision-making.
-I have incorporated data from multiple CSV files, including dim_date, dim_hotels, dim_rooms, fact_aggregated_bookings, and fact_bookings.

 ## Project Highlights